-My current book project, Science Fiction and the Modern World (in progress), considers the emergence of science fiction in the nineteenth century from the perspective of intellectual history - that is, as capturing a fundamental recalibration in humanity’s understanding of its relationship to the natural world.
+My current book project, Science Fiction and the Modern World , considers the emergence of science fiction in the nineteenth century as capturing a fundamental recalibration in humanity’s understanding of its relationship to the natural world.
 This new worldview was one defined by contradiction, reflecting, on the one hand, a sense of unprecedented power over the physical world through technoscientific means, and on the other, a growing awareness of human insignificance and potential extinction as a result of accumulating discoveries in geology, paleontology, and biology.
 These ideas, I show, permeate our thinking to this day, from our sci-fi narratives to our discourses about the colonization of Mars and artificial intelligence.
+It is forthcoming in December 2025.

 I am currently Visiting Assistant Professor of English at Illinois Wesleyan University.
 I received my PhD in Comparative Literature from the University of Pennsylvania in 2019, and have held positions at the University of Chicago and Loyola University Chicago.